 SI Joint Pain

 Sacroiliac (SI) joint pain is a significant contributor to low back pain, especially in the elderly population.
 Despite its prevalence, it’s often overlooked and underdiagnosed.
-In this blog post, we’ll explore about SI joint pain, its symptoms, diagnosis, and various interventional treatments that can provide relief.
+In this blog post, we’ll explore SI joint pain, its symptoms, diagnosis, and various interventional treatments that can provide relief.

 What is SI Joint Pain?

-SI joint pain can be caused by various factors, including:
+It can be caused by various factors, including:

 • Osteoarthritis